Distance Education State Authorization

 Please contact Dr. Louanna Castleman at firstname.lastname@example.org or 910-678-0141 to determine if FTCC can obtain the authorization that is required by your state.
 Depending on the status of your state of residence regarding this requirement, FTCC may notify you that you are not eligible to register for distance education courses.

 In compliance with the new regulations, an institution offering distance education must provide enrolled and prospective students with contact information for filing complaints with its accrediting agency and with the appropriate state agency for handling complaints in the student’s state.
+While FTCC strives to provide the highest quality education opportunities available, conflicts may arise.
+It is our aim to resolve any grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
+If an issue cannot be solved by FTCCs internal processes, you may choose to file a complaint with your state of residence.
+Contact Information for Individual States.

 To view our publications properly, you must download Acrobat Reader 9.
 Using other versions will not display the contents of this website accurately in a web browser nor will hyperlinks target to a specific location.